jeroenvanwissen/jeroenvanwissen.nl/src/content/post/easy-node-version-switching-with-nvm-and-nvmrc.md

 ---
-draft: true
+draft: false
 date: '2023-09-11T19:00:00.000Z'
 title: Automatically switching NodeJS version per project with nvm and a .nvmrc file
+description:
-description: I've been running multiple NodeJS projects locked in older versions for a while and if there's one small frustration then it must be forgetting to load the right NodeJS version before you start working on a project.
+  I've been running multiple NodeJS projects locked in older versions for a while and if there's one small frustration then it must be forgetting to load the right NodeJS version before you start working on a project.
 categories:
   - NodeJS
   - Tech
   - JavaScript
 type: blog
 ---

+**_This needs to be rewritten and updated_**

+**_Needs updated info about fish shell and fnm_**

 Add some more text here about what we're trying to achieve.

 Then describe where to find and how to install nvm, add short explanation of the usage.